Hollen0318/LLMs_As_Agent_Memory_Architecture/README.md

-# LLM_As_Agent
+# LLM As Agent

 Project Repository for LLM As Agent project code

 ## Introduction

-This repository includes algorithm for training a Agent embodied with LLM to explore environments from scratch.
+This repository includes algorithm for training an agent embodied with LLM to explore environments from scratch, adapt during exploration.

 ## Getting Started